 services your HSS will work alongside you to get on a path towards your housing goals.

-The HSS will work in collaboration with your family to address barriers to sustaining or gaining housing including rental history, financial hardships, employment, childcare and past or current behaviors that could jeopardize housing opportunities.
+The HSS will work in collaboration with your family to address barriers to sustaining or gaining housing including rental history, financial hardships, employment, childcare and past or current behaviors that could jeopardize housing opportunities

-For families with at least one child under the age 7.
 The Housing Support Specialist (HSS) works with families to transition and gain affordable housing.
 The HSS will join with your family to assess your goals and needs.
 With support and educational services your HSS will work alongside you to get on a path towards your housing goals.
 The HSS will work in collaboration with your family to address barriers to sustaining or gaining housing including rental history, financial hardships, employment, childcare and past or current behaviors that could jeopardize housing opportunities.